 There are a few possible venues for this program.
 I used to hold these in peoples’ homes for their child and a few friends.
-Pricing for this option is $10 per student for a session of up to 75 minutes with a minimum of 5 and maximum of 8 students.
+Pricing for this option is $15 per student per week for a session of up to 75 minutes with a minimum of 5 and maximum of 8 students.

-This has also been held as an afterschool enrichment class.
-Pricing is $75 for a session of up to 75 minutes.
-Ideally this would be a set of at least 3 sessions once a week.
-I can work with up to 12 students in this setting.
+This has also been held as an afterschool enrichment class in weekly sessions of up to 75 minutes.
+Pricing is $10 per student for each weekly session.
+Ideally this would be a set of at least 3 sessions.
+I can work with up to 12 students in this setting with a minimum of 6.
 There will be less opportunity for in-depth individual attention, but it can be a more economical option.
 I think the trade-off is worth it to provide kids some of this experience.

 It can be modified to be an in-class workshop.
 In this case we would concentrate on one topic.
+My Nature’s Designs program looks at Fibonacci Numbers.
 The choice of topic will in part be determined by the availability of calculators or computers for the students.
 Many interesting topics can be done without computer or calculator, though.
 My standard program rates from the main program page would apply for this option.

 In the past, I have worked at schools as an enrichment teacher using the Renzoulli revolving door model.
 We can discuss the possibility of enacting something like this at your school.